David Morehouse: Sports management

 Morehouse expected to transition to a career in consulting work after Kerry lost the election, but a new opportunity arose in his hometown of Pittsburgh.
 Ron Burkle, a co-owner of the NHL's Pittsburgh Penguins, was also a prominent Democratic donor and knew Morehouse from the campaign trail.
 Burkle hired him in a temporary role as senior consultant to help with the team's struggling bid for a new arena.

 Morehouse succeeded in that task, and, as a consequence, was added to the Penguins' senior management team by Burkle and co-owner Mario Lemieux.
 Morehouse was named team president in 2007 and added the CEO duties in 2010, when the new arena (then CONSOL Energy Center, now PPG Paints Arena) opened its doors.

 "He came on as a consultant and when his deal was done, we just couldn't afford to lose him," Lemieux told the Pittsburgh Post-Gazette in 2010.
 "He was a great talent and a Pittsburgh guy, and he really understood the marketing and branding."
 Morehouse immediately commissioned a brand study, reshaped the Penguins' strategic vision and added an emphasis on youth hockey development.
 With a talented roster led by Sidney Crosby and Evgeni Malkin, the team has sold out every game since February 2007 and is consistently among the NHL's leaders in local TV ratings and social media.
 Two of his innovative ideas were a free pre-season game for kids (18,000 free tickets) and an annual event where Penguins players personally deliver season tickets to fans' homes.

+Morehouse stepped down as CEO of the Penguins in April 2022, and was then hired to be the Pittsburgh Steelers' Senior Advisor to the President, focusing on "community and League-related initiatives."